idlab-discover/watz/runtime/doc/build_wasm_app.md

 - **-pthread** Support POSIX threads in generated code

-For example, we can build the wasm app with command:
+For example, we can build the wasm app with the command:

 ``` Bash
 /opt/wasi-sdk/bin/clang -O3 -nostdlib \